swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-35-deploy-and-access-the-model-on-kubernetes.md

    artifact on Kubernetes
 2. Accessed the model

+You fixed some of the previous issues:

+- [x] Model is accessible from the Internet and can be used anywhere

 !!! abstract "Take away"

     - **Kubernetes provides production-grade model hosting**: By deploying your